 Echo device settings

-- Start at the main Settings menu, and click Device Settings.
-This will bring up a menu of all of your Echo and Fire devices.
-You can click on each option to adjust settings per device.
+- Start at the main Settings menu, and tap Device Settings.
+This will bring up a list of all of your Echo and Fire devices.
+You can tap on each option to adjust settings per device.

-- FreeTime is Amazon's answer to online parental controls.
-Here you can enable or disable this feature and learn more about Amazon's Children's Privacy Disclosure.
-Note that you can also access FreeTime from the main Settings menu.
+- Tap on Amazon Kids+ to enable or disable Amazon's parental controls.
+You can learn more about Amazon's Children's Privacy Disclosure.
+Note that you can also access Amazon Kids+ from the main Settings menu.

-- Clicking on the Do Not Disturb setting lets you set times when your Echo device won't bother you with updates or notifications, which is perfect for naptimes and bedtimes.
+- Tapping on the Do Not Disturb setting lets you set times when your Echo device won't bother you with updates or notifications, which is perfect for naptimes and bedtimes.

-The Communications setting allows you to enable or disable use of Echos to send calls or messages.
+- The Communications setting allows you to enable or disable the use of Echos to send calls or messages.

-- Click on Alexa Privacy from the main Settings menu.
-This gives you access to the Amazon Privacy Hub where you can see what data Amazon is collecting and make changes to your privacy settings.
+- Tap on Alexa Privacy from the main Settings menu.
+This gives you access to the Amazon Privacy Hub, where you can see what data Amazon is collecting and make changes to your privacy settings.

-- If you click on Music from the Settings menu, you can connect various approved music services to your Echo devices.
+- If you tap on Music & Podcasts from the Settings menu, you can connect various approved music services to your Echo devices.

 With these steps, you should now be able to better prepare your Echo-connected home for the youngest members of your family.
 We encourage you to spend some time poking around the Alexa app to see all of the features and functionalities Amazon has included for you to discover!